gitbls/RPiVNCHowTo/README.md

 port=177
 ```

-`sudo systemctl try-restart lightdm.service` to restart the service with the new settings.
+`sudo systemctl restart lightdm.service` to restart the service with the new settings.

 #### xdm Configuration